corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/collaborative-recovery/introduction-cr.md

 Manual LedgerRecover has been designed for larger volumes of data and for cases when the recovery request requires manual approval.
 During a manual recovery flow, an initiating party would make a request to kick off a manual recovery process.
 Each party (the initiator and responder) persists a record of this request.
 The responder then manually investigates the recovery request, export the data to the filesystem, and pass it to the requester.
-This process would be carried out off-ledger without relying on the Corda messaging layer, after which the requester would manually import the data into their vault.
+The process of passing data to the requester must be carried out off-ledger without relying on the Corda messaging layer, after which the requester would manually import the data into their vault.

 Manual LedgerRecover ensures ledger consistency - importing data would not lead to an inconsistent ledger even if